JujuAdams/Chatterbox/docs/latest/reference-setup.md

 # Setup Reference

+Functions on this page relate to setting up how Chatterbox loads and interprets source files.
 All functions on this page are prefixed with `Chatterbox`.

 &nbsp;